malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 So we will need to initially set goals that the target will bump into by accident, in order that it can build up an association between goal indicators and the need to move towards them.

+Part of that initial training process will be to initially bias the goal selection towards goal states that are very near to the target's current state, and to extend them further and further away as training progresses.
+This is actually already incorporated into the goal selection, measured as the likelihood of the target reaching the goal.

 ### Exploitation vs exploration trade-off
 We want to maximise the total controller reward while minimising cost, aggregated over time.
 Over what time frame?
 If time is infinite, then the most efficient method might be to explore all possible states first, accumulating cost in the short term, and then afterwards exploit the knowledge for maximum gain.
 But the agent's lifetime may not be infinite, and there may be a maximum cost that it can accrue without sufficient rewards to balance them (eg: hunger leading to death without sufficient food to balance the energy use).